bitcoin-api/bitcoin-api/README.md

 **[DynastyBitcoin.com](https://dynastybitcoin.com) - Bitcoin Wallet and Games**

-## Roadmap

-* Currently adding BSC integration (we will see if time and circumstances allows for this, or if the author has higher-level principle priorities, PRs/ideas/comments/suggestions welcome!)

 ## Demo Videos

 > Note: the below demos have been deprecated in favour better tech in this repo